Cercle des Femmes Peintres

 The Cercle des Femmes Peintres ("Circle of Women Painters") was a society for women artists in Brussels, active during the years 1888–1893.
-This society was meant to be a local version of the Paris-based Union des Femmes Peintres et Sculpteurs.
+This society was likely inspired by the Paris-based Union des Femmes Peintres et Sculpteurs.

-Eugénie Beauvois, a still-life painter, was named the vice chairman at the start, which was an idea formed by Berthe Art.
-Most of the ladies who joined had previously been refused a seat at all other official artist societies due to their sex.
+Eugénie Beauvois, a still-life painter, was named the vice chairman at the start.
+Most of the women who joined had previously been refused a seat at all other official artist societies due to their sex.

-Among the members were Jeanne Adrighetti, Alix d'Anethan, Berthe Art, Marie de Bièvre, Marguérite Dielman, Mathilde Dupré-Lesprit, Mary Gasparioli, Marie Heijermans, Pauline Jamar, Rosa Leigh, Alice Ronner, Emma Ronner, Rosa Venneman, Marguerite Verboeckhoven and Emma Verwee.
+Among the members were Jeanne Adrighetti, Alix d'Anethan, Berthe Art, Marie de Bièvre, Marguérite Dielman, Mathilde Dupré-Lesprit, Mary Gasparioli, Marie Heijermans, Pauline Jamar, Rosa Leigh, Alice Ronner, Emma Ronner, Rosa Venneman, Marguerite Verboeckhoven, Emma Verwee, and Félicie Ransy-Putzeys.

-They organized four exhibitions in 1888, 1890, 1891 and 1893.
+They organized four exhibitions in 1888, 1890, 1892 and 1893.
 All members were women amateurs.